Your School in community

 Camosun's South Island Partnership offers dual credit programs to transition students from secondary school to college while earning high school credits and/or certification.

-If you are a secondary school student, you’ll learn more about Employment Training and Preparation programs – and get a head start on your future ETP program – by taking Sample the Campus.
+If you are a secondary school student, you’ll learn more about Employment Training and Preparation programs – and get a head start on your future ETP program – by taking Pathways for Life.
 You'll prepare for entry-level employment in food service, customer service and gardening for four Fridays in the Winter Semester.

 Program Advisory Committee (PAC)